aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     :header: Flag, Type, description
     :widths: 10, 5, 30

+    item-pickup,state,Whether items can be picked up
+    item-drop,state,Whether items can be dropped
+    exp-drops,state,Whether XP drops are permitted
     deny-message,string,The message issued to players that are denied an action entry,state,Whether players can enter the region
     exit,state,Whether players can exit the region